Things to do

 There are two entrance categories – amateur and professional You are not eligible to enter if you’re playing on main stage this year.

 Kids ActivitiesChick Rose School of Bluegrass

-Saturday 10am – 2pm: Intensive workshop led by Ryan Stevens and crew – gather in lobby of main auditorium Sunday 11:00am – Special performance on the main stage in the auditorium
+Saturday 10am – 2pm: Intensive workshop led by Ryan Stevens and crew – gather in lobby of main auditorium.
+Sunday 11:00am – Special performance on the main stage in the auditorium

 A Mandolin Tasting is when you get some very knowledgeable and talented mandolin players in a room with some very nice mandolins.
-This differs from a mandolin workshop in that the focus in less about playing techniques and more about understanding the features that ...Read More
+This differs from a mandolin workshop in that the focus in less about playing techniques ...Read More